The coronavirus pandemic has put hygiene on center stage. Many of us have a new awareness of the need to keep fresh produce clean and safe.

 Commercial produce washes are a waste of money, expert sources agree.

-When University of Maine researchers tested three commercial produce wash products, they concluded that costly produce washes were no more effective than rinsing produce with plain water.
+When University of Maine researchers tested three commercial produce wash products, they concluded that rinsing produce with distilled water was more effective than using costly produce washes.

-The researchers recommend soaking fruits and vegetables in clean tap water or distilled water for one to two minutes to reduce any contamination from germs.
+The researchers recommend soaking fruits and vegetables in distilled water for one to two minutes to reduce any contamination from germs.

 6. Washing ‘pre-washed’ produce